 Take a yearly peek at your home’s foundation

 As a homeowner, you need to keep an eye on the well-being of your home’s foundation.
 It doesn’t take much effort to walk around the outside of your home and look for cracks.
 If you find signs of damage or struggle, take action quickly.

 You don’t want to waste time when it comes to trouble with the foundation of your home, so hire professionals to repair your foundation immediately.
 The foundation of your home is vital to the longevity and wellness of the structure as a whole.

 Keeping your gutters and downspouts in good working order is important to the longevity of your home’s structure.
 Pooling water can wreak havoc on your foundation, and your gutters and downspouts are there to solve the problem.

-Twice per year, you need to make sure your gutters and downspouts are free of debris.
-Take the time to make sure water has a free flowing route away from your home, so a summer rain storm won’t set you up for a leaky basement issue.
+Twice per year, make sure your gutters and downspouts are free of debris.
+You can also consider installing a stainless steel gutter guard mesh to keep out leaves and twigs so water has a free-flowing route away from your home, so a stormy summer rain won’t set you up for a leaky basement issue.

 Pressure wash the home every few years

 Your house will get dirty from the natural elements, and you can do a lot to combat the wear and tear of the weather.
 Take the time to pressure wash the exterior of your home every few years to keep it looking fresh and clean.

 Water can be a terrible foe for homeowners, and it’s important to keep your eyes on the maintenance of your plumbing.
 Check under sinks, around toilets, and in the basement to make sure there are no slow leaks being neglected.
 If you see signs of trouble, take action to rectify the issue immediately.